 The Senior Scholarship program was the first initiative at The Education Foundation.
 It now awards over $200,000 each year in college scholarships to Alachua County public high school seniors.
 Through college scholarships, students are empowered and equipped to graduate from high school and exceed at the next level.
 Thirty-eight local families, businesses, and civic organizations have partnered with our Foundation to make these scholarship opportunities possible.
 A number of these scholarships have been set up to honor someone and help keep their memory alive by sending students to college.
 It is our pleasure to work with their families and friends as we remember these great people.

-high school senior recipients in 2020
+high school senior recipients

 How to Apply